sebastiap/NextVercelPractice/README.md

 For example:
 To access the endpoint on hello.js you can go to the path : http://localhost:3000/api/hello

+### Operations on Files
+Since Next operates with Node, we can use the built in library "fs" to make syncronous and asyncronous operations with files.

+### Operations on MongoBD
+With MongoClient we can use the mongodb site to connect to our own MongoDB database.
+See db-manager.js .

 ## Next/Head
 Next provides a special JSX tag for adding head elements to each page, which will change the title and info about that page.
 This is for helping the SEO.